 We are delighted to announce that we have published our first ever print title, Unaccustomed as I Am (and other stories), a volume of stories and parodies by Brian Quinn from Penny Post.
 We hope you enjoy it.

-The locations range from the Lambourn Valley to Las Vegas, from the Hundred Acre Wood to dark basements, from steam trains to drug dens and from Suffolk to Provence.
+The locations range from the Lambourn Valley to Las Vegas, from the Hundred Acre Wood to a dark and secret basement, from a steam train to a drug den and from Suffolk to Provence.

-The cast includes the Earl of Berkshire, Mr Chivers from Planning, Sherlock Holmes, thirteen crime writers, an enraged greengrocer, a hopeless salesman, a sinister collector, a lonely pharmacist, a professor of Neological Linguistics, a municipal inspector, a sentient racehorse and an inner yak.
+The cast includes the Earl of Berkshire, Mr Chivers from Planning, Sherlock Holmes, thirteen crime writers, a distracted mother, an enraged greengrocer, a hopeless salesman, a sinister collector, a lonely pharmacist, a professor of Neological Linguistics, a municipal inspector, a sentient racehorse and an inner yak.

 As for the themes, the book offers a chaotic interview, an inept public performance, an unexpected wedding, a messed-up exam and a good deed gone wrong; a burning telephone, a murder mystery without a body, a trip to the seaside in the 1950s, Richard IV’s map, two doses of broken glass and four famous sleuths in search of some lost teaspoons – 26 tales of confusion, misunderstanding, tragedy, parody and farce.